 National Chiao Tung University (NCTU) was established in Taiwan in 1958.
 After undergoing 60 years of development and refinement, it boasts outstanding performance in the fields of information and communications, basic research, biotechnology, humanities and social sciences, management and law.
 At present, the total number of students stands at more than 14,000.
-There are 12 colleges, including the College of Electrical and Computer Engineering, College of Computer Science, College of Science, College of Engineering, College of Biological Science and Technology, College of Photonics, International College of Semiconductor Technology, College of Management, College of Humanities and Social Sciences, College of Hakka Studies, School of Law and College of AI & Green Energy.
+There are 12 colleges, including the College of Electrical and Computer Engineering, College of Computer Science, College of Science, College of Engineering, College of Biological Science and Technology, College of Photonics, International College of Semiconductor Technology, College of Management, College of Humanities and Social Sciences, College of Hakka Studies, School of Law and College of Artificial Intelligence.

 The Office of International Affairs was formerly known as the "Overseas Chinese and Foreign Student Services Unit" and was established by the Office of Student Affairs in 1995 to assist the growing number of expatriates in adapting to campus life.
 In 2003, the Overseas Chinese and Foreign Student Services Unit was reorganized to become the "International Services Center."

 Due to advances in science and technology, along with economic and trade globalization, the internationalization of higher education has become a global trend.
 In response to this global trend, in 2007, NCTU consolidated the “International Service Center” in the Office of Student Affairs and the “Division of Academic Exchange” in the Office of Research and Development, establishing the Office of International Affairs (hereinafter referred to as "OIA") to coordinate international affairs.